By: Maralee McKee, Manners Mentor

 If there are more than two adult tables, the host and hostess excuse themselves about halfway through the entree and go and check on the other guests for a few minutes.

 5. Have a gift for everyone who is attending.
-Since gifts will be opened, everyone needs something to open.
+Since presents will be opened, everyone needs something to unwrap.
 Before all eyes are on you and you open your gift, this post, one of the most popular on the blog, shares the 7 Manners of Opening Every Gift.

 Grace Note: Spread the Christmas festivities out through your house so that there are different areas where guests can go to do the things you’ve preplanned, or they can relax and do nothing at all.